jwalton/rust-book-abridged/docs/ch05-structs.md

 }
 ```

-The `impl` (implementation) block defines methods on the Rectangle type.  `area()` takes a reference to `self`.  `&self` is actually a short form for `self: &Self`.
+The `impl` (implementation) block defines methods on the Rectangle type. `area` takes a reference to `self`. `&self` is actually a short form for `self: &Self`.
 If this were not a reference this method would take ownership of the Rectangle, so we wouldn't be able to use a Rectangle instance after calling area().
 Methods that take ownership of self are quite rare, but useful in cases where a method destroys `self` or transforms it into some other structure and moves data out of it.
 If a method wants to modify `self`, it needs to declare it as `& mut self`, as `self` is immutable by default, just like any other function parameter.

 You can have a method on a struct with the same name as one of the fields.
 This is most commonly used to add a _getter_ method to a struct.
 You can make it so a rectangle has a private `width: u32` field, and a public `width(): u32` field, which effectively makes `width` read-only.
 What are public and private fields and methods?
 You'll have to wait for [chapter 7][chap7].

 ### Automatic Referencing and Dereferencing

-You may have noticed that `area()` takes a ref to self, but we called it as `rect1.area()` and not `(&rect1).area()`.
+You may have noticed that `area` takes a ref to self, but we called it as `rect1.area()` and not `(&rect1).area()`.
 Much like in Go, Rust has automatic referencing and dereferencing.
 When you call a method on a struct, Rust will automatically add in the `&`, `&mut`, or `*` so the object matches the signature of the method.

 Continue to [chapter 6][chap6].

 [chap6]: ./ch06-enums-and-pattern-matching.md "Chapter 6: Enums and Pattern Matching"
 [chap7]: ./ch07-packages-crates-modules.md "Chapter 7: Managing Growing Projects with Packages, Crates, and Modules"
 [chap10]: ./ch10/ch10-01-generic-data-types.md "Chapter 10: Generic Types, Traits, and Lifetimes"
+[appc]: ./zz-appendix/appendix-03-derivable-traits.md